 Choose the wrong jurisdiction and you may run up against problems on enforcement especially if you are the party most likely to be in the position to bring an action.
 It is against this background that it may be appropriate to consider whether litigation is the right dispute resolution method for the contract, or perhaps an alternative, such as arbitration may give the parties greater certainty.

 Following Brexit, exclusive jurisdiction clauses in favour of the English courts should be upheld by the English courts and by the courts of EU Member States because the UK has said it will accede to the Hague Convention on Choice of Court Agreements 2005 (the “Hague Convention”).
-This international treaty, already ratified and signed by the EU is due to enter into force in the UK on the day the UK actually leaves the EU; whether this is 31 October 2019 or on some date yet to be determined prior to this.
+This international treaty, already ratified and signed by the EU is due to enter into force in the UK on the day the UK actually leaves the EU.
 However, the Hague Convention has limitations and does not apply to non-exclusive jurisdiction or asymmetric jurisdiction clauses even amongst those jurisdictions who are signatories to it.

 In situations where a dispute may involve challenging the jurisdiction of either the UK courts or the courts of an EU member state, those parties who do not have an exclusive jurisdiction clause in their commercial agreement/s will need to rely on the national law of that particular EU member state or jurisdiction within the UK.
 This is because the Recast Brussels Regulation, which governs the law in this area, does not contain obligatory principles of reciprocity in favour of non-EU Member States (which the UK will of course be post-Brexit).
 This is in contrast to the position in relation to governing law discussed above.